It would be difficult to imagine any giver doing so often or generously without joy in doing it.

 - Make it a family affair.
 There are times when the whole family can participate in a giving project.
 It’s well worth it for all of you to pray that what is given will bless and help.
 Children can contribute to the project.

 - Plan bigger each year.
 Consider setting aside an additional percentage each year related to your overall income.
 Let it accrue by percentage rather than by set amount.
 God may just open wide the doors of heaven for you and pour out a huge amount just to give you additional giving opportunities.
+But if your income is reduced for reasons God thinks is wise, you are still being faithful with giving the percentage, if not increasing it, even in your harder times!

 - Pray for some surprising “windfalls” to come in.
 We’ve seen this happen many times.
 Just when you think you cannot give more, God steps in with something that was totally unexpected.
 You may even want to say to the Lord and your family, “Look, we’ll give this percentage now, but if something extra comes in, let’s give __% more.
 Let’s see what God does!”